exasol/virtual-schema-common-document-files/doc/performance_blog_post/performance_blog_post.md

 ### Test Fixtures

 For our performance test we need some test fixtures.
-For example one big parquet file on S3 that we load with a Virtual Schema and measure the performance.
+For example one big Parquet file on S3 that we load with a Virtual Schema and measure the performance.

 The simplest option for this is to create this file with a local tool and store it forever on S3.
 This approach has the advantage, that it's easy to create.
 On the other hand, it's hard to change, and it's also not apparent from the source code how the test data is created.
 Since out projects are open source, its also important that all external contributors can run the tests.
 This however would require us to make our S3 bucket publicly available which could cause additional costs.